 P --> Planner

 This means users can switch between GPT-5.4, Grok-4, or any future model by simply passing a model parameter.
 No code changes, no server restarts.
-The Planner depends on the CompletionProvider interface rather than any specific SDK, so future non-OpenAI adapters (Gemini, Claude native) can plug in without changing Planner code.
+The Planner depends on the CompletionProvider interface rather than any specific SDK, and automatically adapts its tool calling strategy based on the route’s supportsFunctionCalling flag.
+Future non-OpenAI adapters (Gemini, Claude native) can plug in without changing Planner code.

 Autonomous Agent with Adaptive Control